 The reason out-of-state tuition is higher is that public colleges and universities are partially funded by tax dollars.
 Since the residents of the state have been indirectly paying to fund the school through their taxes for as long as they have been living in the state, it makes sense to give them a discount on the tuition for those schools.
 This is often true of smaller regional colleges.

 In addition, most states want to encourage students to remain in their home state for schooling so that they will be more likely to find employment there after graduation and remain residents of their home state.
 The state’s economy gets a boost if more students opt to continue living there after graduating.

-If none of the schools in your state appeal to you, you might want to consider choosing one of the cheapest out-of-state tuition universities as an alternative.
+However, there are some colleges with no out-of-state tuition.
+So, if none of the schools in your state appeal to you, you might want to consider choosing one of the cheapest out-of-state tuition universities as an alternative.
 Tuition rates among colleges vary dramatically, and you may find that some of the cheapest out-of-state tuition universities are priced competitively with the public universities in your home state.